Picovoice/leopard/binding/rust/README.md

 First you will need [Rust and Cargo](https://rustup.rs/) installed on your system.

-To add the porcupine library into your app, add `pv_leopard` to your apps `Cargo.toml` manifest:
+To add the leopard library into your app, add `pv_leopard` to your apps `Cargo.toml` manifest:
 ```toml
 [dependencies]
 pv_leopard = "*"